 A multivariable pressure transmitter offers all these features in a single device: differential and static pressure sensors, and an easy way to connect a temperature sensor.
 The multivariable pressure transmitter will measure mass flow accurately while requiring less structure and time to set up and run.

-To know more about differential pressure transmitters, you can read our article here
+To know more about measuring level with differential pressure transmitters, you can read our article here

 While multivariable pressure transmitters are great for measuring flow with pressure, it’s worth noting that now there are more specialized flow measurement devices that perform better.
 For steam measurement, for example, it usually makes more sense to use a vortex flow meter.

 Reading the values of a multivariable pressure transmitter

 A multivariable pressure transmitter will measure static pressure, differential pressure, and temperature.
 If you have a digital protocol like HART, then you can read this data using the primary variable (PV), secondary variable (SV), tertiary variable (TV), and quaternary variable (QV).

 If you don’t have HART or some other digital protocol, then you can buy a device to split this data for more than one analogue output.
 The market has several brands offering devices for signal conversion.

 Basically, the converter will read the data in the PV, SV, TV, and QV and dedicate one output to each.
 The Triloop from Emerson can give you up to three outputs, and Pepperl+Fuchs has a similar device.

 On one hand, this sort of solution comes up a lot for multivariable meters in analogue systems.
 On the other, it still doesn’t offer you the best way to get your data.
 Digital communication gives you the best of the worlds, so if you have it, then try it.
 It might surprise you.

 If you need help choosing the right multivariable pressure transmitter for your application, take a look at our new pressure smart assistant.